Chart icon: chart user instructionsUsing our interactive charts

 As seen above, fentanyl has become much more prominent in the last few years.
 To explore potential differences in the people who are being affected by heroin and/or fentanyl, we examine information available consistently in the death certificates for the three groups above: heroin without fentanyl, fentanyl without heroin, and fentanyl and heroin together (all with or without any other substance).
 We concentrate on the most recent two years of data.
 The racial categories--White, Black or African American, Native American or Alaska Native, Asian, Native Hawaiian or other Pacific Islander, and Multiple races indicated--are mutually exclusive categories, with Hispanic a separate dimension.
 All, as well as female gender, are as reported by the death certifier (coroner or medical examiner) and may not match the decedent’s self-identification.

-Decedants who died of drug poisonings involving synthetic opioids without heroin were younger, on average, than those whose deaths involved heroin.
-The group of deaths involving both heroin and synthetic opioids was more likely to be Native (as identified by the certifier, which is generally underreported and can result in notable underestimation of death rates) than those dying from heroin and not synthetics.
+Decedants who died of drug poisonings involving synthetic opioids without heroin were younger, on average, and less likely to be identified as female than those whose deaths involved heroin.
+The groups of deaths involving synthetic opioids (with or without heroin) were more likely to be Native (as identified by the certifier, which is generally underreported and can result in notable underestimation of death rates) than those dying from heroin and not synthetics.
 Those in the synthetics but not heroin group were over twice as likely to be identified as Hispanic than those among deaths in the other two groups.
 Although small in number, deaths among those identified as Asian or as Pacific Islander were much more likely to involve synthetics alone than to involve heroin.
+Black decedents were more likely to have either heroin or synthetic opioids present than to have both present.

 Data source: Washington State Department of Health.